BELLTOWER HOUSE ARTIST RESIDENCY

 Requirements and expectations:

-• A car is required to get here.
+- A car is required to get here.
 Being able to drive is a must.
+There are no local rideshare options.

-• This is a country house.
-Bugs, power flickers, and wind-based power outages can and do happen.
+- This is a country house.
+Bugs, wildfire smoke, and wind-based power outages can and do happen.

-• While the house does not have stairs, the ground is rough and doorframes are small.
-Those with mobility impairments should reach out with specific needs
+- While the house does not have stairs, the ground is rough and doorframes are small.
+Those with mobility impairments or other disabilities should reach out with specific needs.
+Service animals are welcome.

-• There are days where eating out in town is hard (most things are closed Monday / Tuesday) – being able to cook or snack at home is important
+- There are days where eating out in town is hard (most restaurants are closed Monday / Tuesday) – being able to cook or snack at home is important.
+There is no food delivery.

-• This is a beloved shared space.
-Please be clean and respectful, above all else.
+- This is a beloved shared space.
+Please be tidy and respectful, above all else.

 Application and selection:

-Applications are project-based and welcomed across media and discipline, including digital media.
-Wet, messy or toxic media must be used outside, in the spring house or in the barn– not the house.
+Applications are project-based and welcomed across media and discipline, including visual, audio, written, moving, and digital media.
+(Wet, messy or toxic materials must be used outside or in the barn– not the house.)

-Only one resident / project will be accepted at a time.
-Collaborations are welcome but residents should be prepared to share private spaces.
+Belltower House residencies are project-based.
+Only one resident / project will be accepted at a time- there will not be anyone else staying in the residency house or grounds over the duration of the residency.
+Collaborations are welcome but collaborating residents should be prepared to share private spaces with one another.
 If you would like to apply with a creative partner while working on different projects, please submit separate applications but indicate that you would like to be in residence together.
-Families, partners, and pets are generally welcomed but require discussion around specific circumstance.
-Please indicate if you would be travelling with a companion on your application.
+If you would like to apply with more than one project proposal, please submit a unique application per project.
+Families, caretakers and partners are generally welcomed but require discussion around specific circumstance.
+Please indicate if you would be traveling with a companion on your application.

 Required application materials: